 Free seminar explores options to expand Logix systems

-Opto 22 has extended its series of free technical seminars that explain the options they have for maintaining or expanding Rockwell Automation Allen-Bradley Logix systems.
+Automation product options and alternatives are often sought during tough economic times.
+To meet that need, Opto 22 has extended its series of free technical seminars that explain the options they have for maintaining or expanding Rockwell Automation Allen-Bradley Logix systems.
+The seminar—called “IO4AB”—is designed to educate engineers and other automation professionals on the company’s Ethernet-based intelligent I/O for Allen-Bradley Logix Platforms.

 Opto 22 makes SNAP I/O, an Ethernet-based input/output system for remote or distributed control systems.
 SNAP I/O integrates into Allen-Bradley ControlLogix and CompactLogix control system architectures natively, with no additional programming.